ashleywillard/healthy-eff/README.md

 keys from the public.

-By default, this is done through the setup script (`./bin/setup`) in the call to `./bin/keys`, but if you'd like to manually generate your own secret keys, use the following:
+By default, this is done through the setup script (`./bin/setup`) in the call to `./bin/keys`, but if you'd like to manually generate your own secret keys, you can comment out that line and use the following:

     .../healthy-eff$ rake secret
     e19fd9b63ab682ffa4f33677b8fb742423db788df4d256cbbb7c5...